Skip to Content

 Is oil based primer different than oil based paint?

-Because latex paint is water-based, we couldn’t just paint the walls because the water reactivated the glue.
-If you have ever made this mistake, it turns your wall into a gummy mess.
-Instead of using a steamer to scrape off all of the glue, we were instructed to use an oil-based primer to seal in the wallpaper glue and then apply the latex paint.
+Instead of using a steamer to scrape off all of the glue, we were instructed to use an oil-based primer to seal in the wallpaper glue and act as a barrier coat.
+With the glue covered, the walls were ready for a fresh coat of paint!

 Why do people use oil-based paint?

-A year later and the doors are in pretty good shape.
+A year later the doors are in pretty good shape.
 They have a few paint chips on them because it is a high-traffic area, but nothing too noticeable.

 Project Source List

-Fixing this mistake was a huge pain in the butt, but it was definitely worth it.
 My family is pretty rough on our mudroom and we need durable paint on the trim and doors to hold up.
 I hope my experience will make your paint removal process go a little bit quicker!

 Mudroom Reveal